-The wind and solar power plant, which operates on the roof of the museum, presents the society with an increasingly more important alternative source of energy every day.
+The wind and solar power plants, which operate on the roof of the museum, present the society with an increasingly more important alternative source of energy every day.
 The energy exposition is supplemented by information terminals and existing models of Kruonis Pumped Storage and Ignalina Nuclear Power Plants.

-Download the audio guide to your smartphone or music player and enjoy the information you won't find in the descriptions to get a closer look at the exhibits at the Energy and Technology Museum.
-Audio guide recordings are available in Lithuanian, English, and Russian.
+Open the museum website and listen to the audio guide straight from your smartphone.
+Enjoy the information you won't find in the descriptions to get a closer look at the exhibits at the Energy and Technology Museum.
+Audio guide recordings are available in Lithuanian, English, Russian and Polish.